shu1r0/ipnet_mininet/README.md

-# Mininet extemsion for learning IP network (ipnet)
+# Mininet extemsion for learning Simple IP network (ipnet)

 `ipnet` is mininet extentions for learning OSPF, BGP, SRv6 and more.